 - NHS 24 (Scotland): Dial 111

-The modern workplace is a living system and mental health is its pulse.
-It affects how teams innovate, connect, and sustain performance.
-It’s no longer about “dealing with it later.”
-It’s about designing organisations that start with care and scale with humanity.
+A modern organisation is a living, breathing system, and mental health is its pulse.
+It directly impacts how your teams innovate, how colleagues connect, and whether your business can sustain performance over the long term.
+This isn’t an issue to be ‘dealt with later’.
+The goal is to design organisations that start with care and scale with humanity.

-Mental health isn’t a soft issue.
-It’s a sharp indicator of whether your culture nurtures resilience or drains it.
-When we create environments where people feel seen, supported, and safe not only do they thrive, but so does the business.
+Mental health isn’t a soft metric.
+It is a sharp indicator of whether your culture nurtures resilience or actively drains it.
+When we build environments where people feel seen, supported and psychologically safe, it’s not just the individuals who thrive; the entire business does too.